 - Complete this section as instructed.

-- Go to the Federal Section Income Wages and Salaries Edit the W-2 with Wisconsin wages and remove the amount in Box 16.
+- Go to the Federal Section, then select Income and Edit the W-2 with Wisconsin wages and remove the amount in Box 16.
 Click Continue to save the information.
 Disregard the warning about the withholdings amount.
 To claim exempt from Wisconsin withholdings, complete form W-220 and file it with your employer.

 NOTE: The nonresident returns will refund all or most of the taxes withheld.
 The resident return will calculate an amount owed (usually).